Identification of Child Penalties

 \textit{Treatment: Age at birth of first child.} Each individual is linked to their biological children.
 The year of birth of the earliest child is used to define the year of first childbirth.
-Subtracting the parent’s year of birth yields their age at first birth.
+Subtracting the parent’s year of birth yields their age at birth of first child.

 \textit{Outcome: Earnings.} Annual labor market earnings are observed from 1999 to 2020, based on micro-level tax records.
 Earnings are coded as zero in years with no reported income.
-All values are expressed in real 2020 New Israeli Shekels (NIS), using the CBS consumer price index.
+All values are expressed in real 2020 New Israeli Shekels (NIS), using the CBS CPI.